Clean Seas Seafood

-Clean Seas Seafood Ltd is an Australian seafood production company specialising in the sea-cage aquaculture of Yellowtail kingfish (Seriola lalandi).
-It was established by The Stehr Group in 2000, and became the first Australian company fish farming in South Australia to be listed on the ASX in 2005.
-The company was established by "tuna baron" Hagen Stehr, whose son Marcus (as of 2018) remains one of the company's directors.
-Clean Seas has shore and sea-based fish farming facilities at Arno Bay, aquaculture leases in Fitzgerald Bay and near Port Lincoln and a processing facility at Royal Park in Adelaide.
-Its tuna interests were originally held by the private company Australian Tuna Fisheries Pty Ltd. Clean Seas' ambition to control and commercialise the lifecycle of the Southern bluefin tuna has not been realised.
+Clean Seas Seafood Ltd is an Australian seafood company, specialising in aquaculture of the yellowtail kingfish (Seriola lalandi).

+Clean Seas was formed by the Stehr Group in 2000 and was publicly listed on the Australian Stock Exchange in 2005.

+The company’s initial purpose was to propagate and grow southern bluefin tuna (Thunnus maccoyii), as well as other species including yellowtail kingfish.
+Today, Clean Seas focuses its efforts solely on the sustainable, closed cycle production of yellowtail kingfish.

+Clean Seas is recognised for innovative aquaculture practices and reliability in supplying the highest quality fresh fish to markets all over the world, 52 weeks a year.
+Their operational footprint is on the Eyre Peninsula, South Australia, which includes a hatchery in Arno Bay and multiple farm sites off Port Lincoln in the Spencer Gulf.
+The head office and processing facility are based in Royal Park, Adelaide.

+Fed by the currents from the Southern Ocean, the Spencer Gulf has some of the purest water in the world.
+Yellowtail kingfish are indigenous to the Spencer Gulf.
+Unique in Australia, the Spencer Gulf has no rivers feeding into it, and no farmland surrounding it.
+Therefore, the Kingfish are able to be raised in pristine, peaceful surroundings until they are ready for harvest.

+Clean Seas products are certified as sustainable by the Aquaculture Stewardship Council.

+Spencer Gulf Kingfish from South Australia is the main brand that Clean Seas use throughout the foodservice industry.
+However, more recently they have launched a newer brand, South Australian Yellowtail Kingfish, which is targeted at home cooks.

+Clean Seas works with its network of distributors, wholesalers, chefs, restaurants and retailers to develop long-term relationships in markets across the world.

+The unique Spencer Gulf location, environmental conditions and significant aquaculture experience allows Clean Seas to produce a premium quality kingfish.

 History

-Australian Tuna Fisheries Pty Ltd was registered in 1963.
+Australian Tuna Fisheries Pty Ltd was founded by Hagen Stehr and registered in 1963.
 In the year 2000 it was renamed The Stehr Group and established Clean Seas.

 The company successfully controlled the life-cycle of the Yellowtail kingfish and invested substantial research and development effort in trying to achieve the same for the Southern bluefin tuna from 2005 onwards.
 The company suffered unsustainable stock losses of its Yellowtail kingfish between 2009 and 2011 after which the company suspended its Southern bluefin tuna breeding project in 2012.
-The company has posted significant annual losses in many financial years, and has had it social license challenged by recreational fishers and Spencer Gulf residents due to its handling of kingfish escapes, garbage, pollution and shared use facilities, including the Point Lowly North marina.
+The company has posted significant annual losses in many financial years, and has had its social licence challenged by recreational fishers and Spencer Gulf residents due to its handling of kingfish escapes, garbage, pollution and shared use facilities, including the Point Lowly North marina.
 Conversely, the company has won various awards and accreditations that acknowledge their product and market development achievements and its founder has an Order of Australia Medal and is a member of the Australian Seafood Hall of Fame.